 Whether it’s heroin, meth, cocaine, or benzos, the Northern Illinois area has its struggles with drug addiction.
 According to the National Institute on Drug Abuse, cocaine is one of the most widely abused drugs in the Chicago area of Northern Illinois.
 Luckily, help is available due to the presence of various treatment centers for drug addiction.
 Finding the right substance abuse treatment programs is the first step in healing, and Northern Illinois Recovery Center can help.

-When it comes to appearance, cocaine is a white, powdery substance that looks similar to baby powder or very white flour.
-In fact, this drug often is mixed with powders such as flour, baby powder, baking soda, or cornstarch to increase dealers’ profits.
-Luckily, these substances are not psychoactive.
-However, there is a risk of cocaine being mixed with other drugs.
-Therefore, someone purchasing what they believe is pure cocaine may also be buying a drug mixed with amphetamines or local anesthetics such as procaine.
+In terms of appearance, cocaine is a white, powdery substance that looks similar to baby powder or very white flour.
+This drug is often mixed with powders such as flour, baby powder, baking soda, or cornstarch to make supplies stretch and increase dealers’ profits.
+There is also a risk of cocaine being mixed with other drugs.
+Someone purchasing what they believe is pure cocaine may also be buying a drug mixed with amphetamines, local anesthetics such as procaine, or even the highly dangerous fentanyl.

 How Do People Use Cocaine?